-Designed for those new to the concept of resilience, as well as those who have studied it for years, this course will draw on the latest research in positive psychology and explore novel applications of familiar tools.
+Designed for those of us new to the study of resilience as well as those who have practiced for years, this course will draw on the latest research in positive psychology and explore novel applications of familiar tools.
 We’ll look at how to shift our experience of each moment and each day, while also crafting the future—through goal-setting, visioning, and planning for inevitable obstacles as we move toward a healthier, happier, and more generative life.

 And, as we build resilient capacity within ourselves, we will uncover how this might positively influence the larger systems within which we participate.
 We can no longer afford to think of these studies as personal and individual; to contribute to a better world, we must begin to shape our understanding and action around the circles of impact we already have in our daily life, and those we wish to create.

 Over the four weeks of our course, we will address the most potent resilience-focused questions of this time through the lens of positive psychology:

 ✦ What do we now know about resilience?